opencontainers/tob/CHARTER.md

      major revisions to existing OCI Specifications.
 Each OCI Working Group shall have a defined scope of the OCI Working Group's intended activities and goals.
-The end result of the OCI Working Group's work product shall be either a new OCI Specification, an update to an existing OCI Specification, or a new OCI Project.
+The end result of the OCI Working Group's work product shall be
+     either:
+       - an update to an existing OCI Specification (for example, adding support for a new set of features);
+       - a new OCI Specification (for example, creating an OCI Specification for a new topical area); or
+       - a new OCI Project other than a Specification (for example, creating a reference implementation of an OCI Specification).

    - ii.
 Any participant in the OCI technical community may propose a working group to the TOB for consideration.
 The TOB shall maintain a public list